LLNL/magpie/doc/README.hadoop.md

    HADOOP_CHILD_MAP_HEAPSIZE, and HADOOP_CHILD_REDUCE_HEAPSIZE
    environment variables in the submission scripts.

-6) The mapreduce slowstart configuration determines the percentage of map tasks that must complete before reducers begin.
+6) The MapReduce slow start configuration determines the percentage of map tasks that must complete before reducers begin.
 It defaults to a very conservative value of 0.05 (i.e. 5%).
 This will be non-optimal for many jobs, including jobs that have relatively non-computationally heavy reduce tasks.
 The reduce tasks will take up job resources (task slots, memory, etc.) that might be otherwise useful for map tasks.
 For many users, they may wish to play with this using higher percentages.
 The default can be tweaked in the submission scripts via the HADOOP_MAPREDUCE_SLOWSTART environment variable.

 7) By default Magpie disables compression in Hadoop.
 On some jobs, if the data is particularly large, the time spent compressing/decompressing data may be beneficial to job performance.
 Compression can be enabled through the HADOOP_COMPRESSION environment variable in the submission scripts.

 8) By default Magpie runs as the user who submitted the job.
 In the event